2016-2019 Draft Statement of Conscience--Our Democracy Uncorrupted

-- Follow the lead of communities of color and support their cultivation of candidates for elected office.
+- Follow the lead of communities of color advocacy and political action groups including the cultivation and support of candidates for elected office.

-- Advocate for democratic reforms, including the removal of money in politics and amending the constitution to eliminate corporations as persons.
+- Advocate for democratic reforms, including the limiting of money in politics and amending the constitution to eliminate corporations as persons.

 - Provide resources for member congregations that promote effective democratic engagement.

 - Actively explore opportunities for virtually engaging more Unitarian Universalists in the Association’s governance.